Hailey Kinsel: Career

 At 13, Kinsel received her first dedicated barrel horse, who "couldn't be used on the ranch".
-As Kinsel says, "Josey was off the track, and she was one that mom and I kind of brought along together".
+As Kinsel says, "Josey was off the track, and she was one that mom and I kind of brought along together."
 Kinsel competed with Josey in junior high school and high school, but stopped when the mare became injured.
 Kinsel then competed on a gelding named Thunder Stones, nicknamed TJ, throughout college rodeo.
 She also had TJ when she filled her professional permit for the Women's Professional Rodeo Association (WPRA).

 Kinsel and her mother bought her current barrel racing horse DM Sissy Hayday "Sister" as a filly.
 Sister was one of many horses they bought young and trained, while they used others to fill gaps.
 Sister was one they trained from the ground up.
 Sister was sired by Sherry Cervi's PC Frenchman's Hayday, nicknamed Dinero.
 "We bought her because we had an older half sister to her out of a Royal Shake Em mare that we just loved.
-We tried to find that lineage and follow that bloodline and thought, 'Well, if she's crossed with Dinero, this could be good'", said Kinsel.
+We tried to find that lineage and follow that bloodline and thought, 'Well, if she's crossed with Dinero, this could be good", said Kinsel.

 Kinsel turned professional by joining the WPRA in 2015.
-Barrel racing and breakaway roping are sanctioned by the WPRA, while other rodeo events are sanctioned by the Professional Rodeo Cowboys Association (PRCA).
-The barrel racing events, however, take place at PRCA rodeos, alongside men's events such as bronc riding and team roping.
+Barrel racing and breakaway roping are sanctioned by the WPRA, while the other rodeo events, for male contestants, are sanctioned by the Professional Rodeo Cowboys Association (PRCA).
 All of the championship rodeo events are held together at the National Finals Rodeo (NFR) at the Thomas & Mack Center, in Las Vegas, Nevada, in December.
-(The exception is steer roping which has its own finals event at the National Finals Steer Roping) In July 2017 at the Days of '47 Rodeo, she cinched her first qualification to the NFR.
-She won the RFD-TV's the American Rodeo in 2017, came in second in 2018, won in 2019, and again in 2021.
+The exception is steer roping which has its own finals event at the National Finals Steer Roping (NFSR).
+In July 2017 at the Days of '47 Rodeo, she cinched her first qualification to the NFR.
+She won the American Rodeo in 2017, came in second in 2018, won in 2019, and again in 2021.

 2015 and 2016 seasons

 In 2015, Kinsel finished ranked 19th in the WPRA Rookie of the Year standings with $4,880.

-In 2016, Kinsel won the Elizabeth Stampede in Colorado, the Longview PRCA Rodeo in Texas, the Crockett Lions Club PRCA Rodeo in Texas, and the Hugo PRCA Rodeo in Oklahoma.
+In 2016, she won the Elizabeth Stampede in Colorado, the Longview PRCA Rodeo in Texas, the Crockett Lions Club PRCA Rodeo in Texas, and the Hugo PRCA Rodeo in Oklahoma.